International Business Advisory Board

 Ian is also Chairman of the Board of Edinburgh College and a board member at Colleges Scotland, the sector body for Further Education in Scotland.
 Ian has been a leading member of the Institute of Directors in Scotland for a number of years and was the Chair of the Institute of Directors UK Council.
 Before that he was the head of the Royal Mail in Scotland.

-Sandy became Chief Executive of Johnston Carmichael in 2007 and is now Chair and Head of Client Services.
-Prior to joining Johnston Carmichael, Sandy worked with Arthur Andersen in London and Zurich in their audit and assurance division.
+Sandy became Chief Executive of Johnston Carmichael in 2007 and prior to his retirement in 2022 was Chair and Head of Client Services.
+Before joining Johnston Carmichael, Sandy worked with Arthur Andersen in London and Zurich in their audit and assurance division.

 Sandy held, until recently, the position of President of ICAS and currently sits on the Board of PKF UK and Ireland.
 He is also the Honorary Dutch Consul for the North of Scotland and a Lord Lieutenant of Aberdeenshire.